Top SEO for Real Estate Strategies, Tips, and Examples [2022 Edition]

 Step #4: Tools to Track Your Keyword Performance

 Where you rank in Google determines if buyers and sellers find you when they search.
-For example, if your real estate business is based in Roseburg, Oregon, and someone searches for “Sell my house fast in Roseburg, Oregon” your only chance of being seen is if you show up on the first page of results (unless you’re using paid traffic).
+For example, if your real estate business is based in Roseburg, Oregon, and someone searches for “Sell my house fast in Roseburg, Oregon” your only chance of being seen is if you show up on the first page of the results (unless you’re using paid traffic).

 Here’s some proof: WordStream reports that: